shajenM/projects/dinoboy/README.md

 runReact "Reactive Game" pic1 resoures
 ```

-4) he same way we made the color dynamic, we can have a dynamic x and y position, which enables the movement of ellipse.
+4) The same way we made the color dynamic, we can have dynamic x and y positions, which enables the movement of ellipse.
 To move the ellipse in circle, try this

 ```